 Tracey SimpsonTracey Simpson is an early childhood and community consultant with more than 30 years' experience.
 Tracey is particularly recognised for her commitment to early childhood education and community development in regional and remote Australia.

 This module provides an overview of Australia’s Indigenous history and contemporary society.
 It also explains how personal knowledge and beliefs impact on your experience of Reconciliation.
 Your knowledge and beliefs form the foundation for building Reconciliation in your service.
 The module features interviews with Indigenous and non-Indigenous educators and experts, and practical information and strategies.

-- how your knowledge and beliefs affect Reconciliation in your service
+- explore how your knowledge and beliefs affect Reconciliation in your service

-- the history and culture of Aboriginal and Torres Strait Islander peoples
+- discover the history and culture of Aboriginal and Torres Strait Islander peoples

-- how everyone’s culture matters in early childhood education and care services
+- examine how everyone’s culture matters in early childhood education and care services

-- where to find further information and support.
+- learn where to find further information and support.